Was it a Category 3, 4, or 5?

 “ . . . not less than 300 people of all colours were drowned or buried in the ruins . . .”

-Eighteenth-century Jamaica was one of the brightest jewels in the British Empire.
-But while her exports, and the tax on those exports, created enormous wealth for both the planters and the crown, an active hurricane season created enormous repercussions.
-The loss of crops drove up the price of food imports and sugar and coffee exports.
-The loss of property drove up the demand for imported building supplies and furnishings.
-And sadly, the loss of lives created a demand for more slaves.
+For a time 18th-century Jamaica was one of the brightest jewels in the British Empire.
+But while her exports (and the tax on those exports) created enormous wealth for both the planters and the Crown, an active hurricane season created enormous repercussions.

-One Jamaican planter, a Mr. Wynne, noted that “the 1780 hurricanes may have been acts of God, but humans played an important role in shaping their impact.”4
+One Jamaican planter, a Mr. Wynne, noted that “hurricanes may have been acts of God, but humans played an important role in shaping their impact.”4

 1Mulcahy, Matthew.
 Hurricanes and Society in the British Caribbean, 1624-1783 Baltimore: The John Hopkins University Press, 2006, p.
 53